santoshrajan/dopromise/README.md

 The functions `dopromise.serial` and `dopromise.parallel` take a set of functions as its arguments.
 Each function is called with a `done` function, except the last function.
 You must call `done` from inside the function or inside the callback.
 You can mix synchronous and asynchronous functions.

-In tha case of `serial`, if at any instance one of the functions wants to halt the operations, it can simply not call `done`.
+In the case of `serial`, if at any instance one of the functions wants to halt the operations, it can simply not call `done`.
 In the case of parallel every function MUST call `done`.

 All the called functions are called with the same `this` object.
-So to pass values from one function to the other, or the last fucntion, just attach it to `this`.
+So to pass values from one function to the other, or the last function, just attach it to `this`.
 To access `this` inside a callback, save it as `that`, or if `bind` is supported use `bind`.

 Serial example.
 The example below is a nodejs program to asynchronously copy an input file to an output file.
 It makes three asynchronous calls. `fs.exists`, `fs.readFile`, `fs.writeFile`